Most people don’t search “what is IVF” just to get a definition.

 2. Monitoring Appointments

-Throughout stimulation, clinics monitor progress through:
+Throughout ovarian stimulation, your clinic will monitor your progress through:

 - Bloodwork